DomhnallOD/carcompare-meta-search-engine/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Purpose

+A meta-search engine which aggregates diverse market data, so that market offerings may be viewed and compared through a single consumer web portal.
+This web application is supported by API-led connectivity which integrates multiple networked applications.

+Core components:
+Angular 7 front-end application
+MuleSoft API network
+Multiple diverse database systems, including MongoDB and SQL Python web-scraping application (external - separate on GitHub)

+Undertaken in industrial partnership with Sogeti Ireland.

+Appraisal: 85%

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.